Komal1377/S1-T22-Digital-Fuel-Gauge-with-Advanced-Monitoring-Features/README.md

 that offers precise fuel level readings and advanced monitoring features such as low-fuel warnings, consumption tracking, and predictive alerts.
 The goal is to bridge the gap between traditional fuel gauges and modern, data-driven fuel management systems.</br>
+3) Features:
-3) Features: The system uses a seven-segment display to accurately represent the fuel level in either percentage or volume.
-It includes real-time fuel consumption tracking, allowing users to monitor how quickly the fuel is being used and to estimate remaining travel distance.
-LED indicators or buzzer sounds are triggered when the fuel level falls below a predefined threshold, providing timely alerts to the user.
+•  The system uses a seven-segment display to accurately represent the fuel level, which can be shown either as a percentage or as a volume measurement.
+• It includes real-time tracking of fuel consumption, allowing users to monitor the rate of fuel usage and estimate the remaining travel distance based on current fuel levels.
+• LED indicators or buzzer alarms are triggered when the fuel level falls below predefined thresholds, providing timely alerts to the user about low fuel levels.
-The system detects anomalies or failures in the fuel sensor, alerting the user to any sensor-related issues.
+• The system calculates the maximum ranges for different vehicle, road, and driver conditions, considering various mileage scenarios.
+• It also tracks the total fuel consumed across multiple cycles, offering comprehensive information on fuel usage patterns.
-The entire system is controlled using a digital IC trainer kit, providing a flexible environment for building and testing the design.
-Additional features such as GPS-based fuel consumption prediction and integration with mobile devices can be added for real-world applications.</br>
+• Additional features, such as GPS-based predictions of fuel consumption and integration with mobile devices, can be incorporated for real-world applications to enhance user convenience and functionality.</br>

 </details>